ptarmiganlabs/butler-docs/content/en/docs/examples/openapi docs/_index.md

   ...
   ```

-In addition to the API endpoints, the API documentation will be available at http://192.168.1.168:8080/docs/swagger.
-Looks like this:
+In addition to the API endpoints, the API documentation will be available at [http://192.168.1.168:8080/documentation](http://192.168.1.168:8080/documentation).
+The beauty of the Swagger docs is that you can also test drive the API itself.
+If you have Butler running it's thus super easy to test the various REST API endpoints.

+The API doc page looks like this:

-{{< imgproc openapi-1 Fill "600x650" >}}
+{{< imgproc openapi-latest-1 Resize "x650" >}}
 {{< /imgproc >}}

 {{% alert title="Other tools for exploring APIs" color="info" %}}